 7. Tune Out the Exam Anxiety

 This is a personal favourite.
 Music has always been a great way for me to de-stress and it can work for you too!
 Whether you are taking a break to listen or listening while you work, both are equally beneficial.
-Psych Central states that listening to music offers a tremendous amount of relaxing effects on our minds and bodies.
+Listening to music offers a tremendous amount of relaxing effects on our minds and bodies.
 It slows our heart rate, lowers blood pressure and decreases levels of stress hormones.
 Classical music is one of the best genres to listen to while studying (lyrics can sometimes be distracting).
 I listen to the soundtrack of Chopin’s Nocturnes.
 It is calm, quiet, and a great de-stressor.
 For all those “classical music is boring” people, give it a try, it will really help.

 8. Talk It Out

 Stress sucks, but everyone deals with it.
 The problem is that most people keep their stress inside of them, which often leads to…you guessed it, more stress.
 Talking is a great way to cope because most people know what you are going through.
 Talk with a friend, family member, or even a professional.
 Psychology Today suggests that talking can help shed light on your problems and brainstorming with another person will allow you to find new ways to move forward.
 Stay calm and talk it out.
 Find help and strategies amongst the people that care for you.